damianpereira86/api-automation-training/README.md

 ## Training Milestones

 Before starting each milestone, create a feature branch with the name of the milestone, e.g.: `feature/milestone-1` Follow each Milestone without reading the next one.

 ### **Milestone 1: Learn the Basics of TypeScript**

+Note: If you feel comfortable enough using Typescript, you can skip this Milestone and start the training with Milestone 2.
 **Objective**: Gain a foundational understanding of TypeScript to support API automation.

 1. Complete an online TypeScript course: